Total of 319 maps: Towns - 242; Villages - 37; Cities - 9; Gores - 4; Urban Compacts * - 24

 In 2015, a full set of town highway maps were produced which replaced the previous editions of the maps.

 In 2016, 92 new maps were generated to reflect the changes reported to us during the 2016 mileage certificate process.
 In 2017, 82 new maps were generated to reflect the changes reported to us during the 2017 mileage certificate process.
 In 2018, 73 new maps were generated to reflect the changes reported to us during the 2018 mileage certificate process.
-The maps from 2015 are still valid for the towns that did not report changes in 2016, 2017, or 2018.

 To view maps: